Shades4355/game-grades/README.md

 Authors: AJ Fair, Jason Hayes, Patrick Walsh, Patrick "Shades" Wetzel-Meyers

-The "Game Gang's Review Site" is build on Rails 5.2.4.2, in conjunction with React.
+The "Game Grades's Review Site" is build on Rails 5.2.4.2, in conjunction with React.

 It is hosted on Heroku at https://game-grades.herokuapp.com/